 Most water fountains have been retrofitted with water bottle fillers.
 Those without them will be closed.

-Age-appropriate signage is being placed throughout all buildings to remind individuals of hand hygiene, proper hand washing, symptoms the importance of staying home when sick.
+Age-appropriate signage has been placed throughout all buildings to remind individuals of hand hygiene, proper hand washing, symptoms the importance of staying home when sick.

-U. City has assembled a team of contact tracers to support the health department in managing instances when a possible case of COVID-19 arises in the district.
-Team members completed a COVID-19 contact tracing course from John Hopkins University to learn best practices.
+The District has assembled a team of contact tracers and on-call medical experts from Washington University to safely manage instances when a possible active case of COVID-19 arises in the district.

-An example of the type of work the contact tracing team will engage in when there is a positive case includes:
+Examples of the type of work the contact tracing team engages in when there is a positive case include:

 Developing a timeline to determine when the person who tested positive for COVID-19 started experiencing symptoms to accurately calculate the 48-hour period before the person began to experience COVID-19 symptoms.